 - Watch pollen counts on a website like the National Allergy Bureau™.

-- Keep your windows closed and use a CERTIFIED asthma & allergy friendly® filter on your central air conditioner.
+- Keep your windows closed during peak tree pollen season and use a CERTIFIED asthma & allergy friendly® filter on your central air conditioner.

-- Change and wash clothes you wear during outdoor activities.
+- Change and wash clothes you wear during outdoor activities as soon as you come inside.

 It may be hard to avoid tree pollen during the late winter and spring.
 But you can reduce your symptoms with the right treatment.